Applications for 2015 will be online this fall.

 Every student must check with his/her cadre about any mandatory participation in service summer activities.
 Please do not apply for a Project GO-BU scholarship before confirming that your commitments may allow you to attend this summer.

-Priority for Arabic and Chinese will go to students who have already completed some formal study of the language they apply for.
-We do award domestic scholarships for beginning Chinese and Russian as well.
-(We do not award scholarships for beginning Arabic.) scholarships for Turkish support both complete beginners (for domestic study) and those who have completed one or more years of Turkish study (for study in Istanbul).
+Priority for Chinese in Shanghai will go to students who have already completed some formal study of Chinese.
+We do award domestic scholarships for beginning Chinese, and for beginning Russian as well (zero prior experience with the language is expected).
+Scholarships for Turkish support both complete beginners (for domestic study) and (for study in Izmir, Turkey) those who have already completed one or more years of Turkish study.

-If you plan on applying for the Rabat Arabic Language & Service Learning Program and have not yet taken Arabic at the time of application, you must show proof of enrollment for an Arabic course for the spring semester 2014 at your institution.
+If you plan on applying for Chinese program in Shanghai and have not yet taken Chinese at the time of application, you must show proof of enrollment for a Chinese course for the spring semester 2015 at your institution.
 Any award will be contingent on successful completion of that course.